shundhammer/qdirstat/README.md

 ## Latest News

+- 2024-01-05

+  - The release is getting nearer.

+  - Re-worked the context menus again.

+    Now disabled actions are no longer added which shortens them considerably:
+    Some actions work only for directories, some others only for files.
+Since context menus are contextual, as the name implies, they should generally not contain every possible action, and no disabled actions (usability guidelines differ in this aspect).

+    Some context menu entries were only there to make certain actions discoverable; like the "File Size / Type / Age Statistics".
+It might not be so obvious to users that any of those can also be started for just a subtree of the current directory tree, limiting those views to only that subtree.

+    Those menu entries are now in a "View in" submenu, so they are still there, but they no longer take so much screen space in the context menu.

+  - Lots of small improvements in many places like some more icons where they made sense; and many more.

 - 2024-01-01

   - Cleaned up the context menus in the tree view and in the treemap view: